Troubleshooting

 Use better initial guesses: Set

-or higher for difficult problemsMore walkers: Use
+nlive=1000or higher for difficult problemsLower dlogz: Use

-(emcee recommendation)Check data quality: Ensure observational uncertainties are realistic
+dlogz=0.05for better convergence (at cost of runtime)Check data quality: Ensure observational uncertainties are realistic

 Start with coarser resolution: Use

-resolution=(0.5, 1.5, 7)
+resolution=(0.5, 1.5, 7)for initial exploration

 Q: MCMC is too slow for practical use